COVID-19: travel health notice for all travellers

 - Monitor local media for information on ongoing demonstrations

-Bicycles are numerous throughout the country and often have dedicated pathways between sidewalks and roadways.
-You should exercise caution when crossing these paths, as bicycles have right of way.
+Pedestrians should exercise caution when crossing dedicated bicycle paths, as bicycles have right of way.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.